Ncynah/epirus.github.io/docs/metadata.md

 # Contract Metadata Registry

-Epirus' integrated smart contract registry allows you to upload contract metadata files, which enables Epirus to provide far richer details about smart contracts and their associated transactions then would typically be possible in a blockchain network.
+Epirus' integrated smart contract registry allows you to upload contract metadata files.
+By doing this, Epirus provides far richer details about smart contracts and their associated transactions than would typically be possible in a blockchain network.

 Additionally, Epirus will only successfully map a metadata file to a smart contract if the contract binary code contains a hash that matches the metadata file.
-This enables you to guarantee that smart contract code that was deployed to the network was created using the same source code as the metadata file.
+This guarantees that the smart contract code that was deployed to the network was created using the same source code as the metadata file.

-When present, it enables Epirus to display:
+When present, it enables Epirus to:

-- The name of the contracts deployed to the network
+- Display the name of the contracts deployed to the network
-- Decode the names of all events and parameters that are emitted in transactions
+- Decode the names of all events and parameters emitted in transactions

 ![Events with metadata](img/events_with_metadata.png)